 These destinations may be a perfect escape to non-crowded, non-commercialized, and non-touristy places.
 There you can actually explore the local culture and lifestyle?

 We present you a guide on how to find one and how to visit there.

-So, here is a complete guide to explore non Touristy places in Kathmandu.
+So, here is a complete guide to exploring non Touristy places in Kathmandu.

 Table of Content

 If you feel you have missed your way, do not hesitate to ask for direction.
-The Nepalese people love travelers from foreign countries and will go out of their way to help you.
+The Nepalese people love foreign travelers and will go out of their way to help you.